 ProRankTracker will generate a report showing the SERP for that keyword, making it a breeze to keep an eye on your competitors while staying on top of your own keyword performance.

 We’ve covered the big 5 reports, but ProRankTracker also offers several SEO reporting tools that take these reports to the next level.

 Let’s look at some of the cutting-edge reporting features that’ll change your understanding of your SEO.

 ProRankTracker also offers Scheduled Reports.

 You can schedule almost any report in advance to be generated daily, weekly, or monthly.

-They’re fully customizable and downloadable like all other reports — such a cool feature for your white-label clients.
+They’re fully customizable and downloadable like all other reports.

 Another customization feature ProRankTracker offers is the ability to customize the email address from which the report is sent to your clients.